james-stevens/powerdns-webui/README.md

 So this requires no special extra consideration.

-# The Exmaple Config
+# The Example Config

 We have provided a fully working example set-up in the `example` directory.

-Because this webapp accesses the PowerDNS RestAPI directly from your desktop's browser, to prevent you haveing to give everybody the `api-key`, we would recommend you use a web proxy (e.g. Apache or nginx) and enforce per-user authentication in the proxy.
+Because this webapp accesses the PowerDNS RestAPI directly from your desktop's browser, to prevent you having to give everybody the `api-key`, we would recommend you use a web proxy (e.g. Apache or nginx) and enforce per-user authentication in the proxy.
 This means you will need to configure the proxy to add the `api-key` to each request (see below).